 Choosing the right humidifier size matters more than the brand.

-Humidifier sizing is about matching output to space and climate, not buying the biggest machine available.
+Humidifier sizing is about matching moisture output to your space and climate rather than simply buying the largest machine available.

 First: What Humidity Range Are You Aiming For?